 In Town of Mount Royal, the makeup and operation of our Planning Advisory Committee are formalized in By-law No. 1434.

 The Town’s Planning Advisory Committee normally meets every other week, on Friday.
 View a meeting calendar for the current year.

 Send your plans to firstname.lastname@example.org.

 The Planning Advisory Committee has seven members

-- One (1) Council member appointed by resolution of Council (this member is called the “Council member”).
-The Council member is the chair of the committee.
+- Two (2) Council members appointed by resolution of Council (these members are called the “Council members”).
+The two Council members are the co-chairs of the committee.